kyegomez/SwarmLogic/README.md

 ## Roadmap

 We're dedicated to innovating backend development, and our roadmap is a testament to that.
 Each phase is a calculated step towards making our vision a reality.
-To learn more, check out the `ROADMAP.md` file in the root directory.
+To learn more, check out the [roadmap file](docs/ROADMAP.md) file in the root directory.

 ## License